 Let them sleep on time and get a good night sleep.
 Most kids drop their naps well before they hit preschool but it is very important that they nap for at least 45 minutes through the day.
 It refreshes their mind and helps them concentrate on play and studies.

-If you find that they will not sleep then send them to bed early.
+If you find that they will not sleep or rest during the day, then send them to bed early.
 Make sure they are sleeping the required hours for their age.

 7. Give them proteins…